prakriti06/Google-Clone/README.md

 # Google-Clone
-Simple non-clickable Google Clone using HTML and CSs.
+Simple non-clickable Google Clone using HTML and CSS.